Cinco - Step 3

 F#'s inline interface declaration to create an implementation without creating a concrete class in which it is held.
 If

-above, you'll see that its type is IDependencies
+you hover over deps above, you'll see that its type is IDependencies; even though we're using a traditional .NET

 interface, we won't have to cast it to its interface type to use it, as it's an anonymous concrete implementation.